SmartMemory

 )

-The code_entity schema requires: name, entity_type, file_path, line_number, and repo.
-The entity_type must be one of: module, class, function, route, test.
+The code_entity schema requires name, entity_type, file_path, line_number, and repo.
+The entity_type must be one of module, class, function, route, or test.

 PythonFull support.pyAST-based parsing.
-Extracts classes, functions, FastAPI routes, pytest tests, imports, calls, inheritance.
+Extracts classes, functions, FastAPI routes, pytest tests, imports, calls, and inheritance.

 TypeScriptExperimental.ts, .tsx, .js, .jsxBasic entity extraction.
-Pass languages=["python", "typescript"] to enable.
+Pass --language typescript to the CLI.

 IndexResult

-Check result.errors after indexing to see any files that failed to parse (syntax errors, encoding issues).
+Check result.errors after indexing to see any files that failed to parse.
 Failed files are skipped without aborting the run.

 After indexing, seed_patterns_from_code() runs automatically.
 It extracts {name: entity_type} pairs from the indexed entities and merges them into the workspace's EntityRuler pattern set.

-This means that after you index a codebase, future ingest() calls over natural-language text will recognise references to your code symbols.
-For example, if you index a project containing class SmartGraph, then ingesting the text "The SmartGraph module handles all FalkorDB queries" will correctly identify SmartGraph as a named entity of type class.
+This means that after you index a codebase, future ingest() calls over natural-language text can recognize references to your code symbols.
+For example, if you index a project containing class SmartGraph, then ingesting the text "The SmartGraph module handles all graph queries" can identify SmartGraph as a named entity of type class.

 On this page